gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 it can set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}}.

-DTLS 1.3 expects that handshake messages, that is from SCTP User Data with dedicated PPID = 4242, to be sent and received as plain DATA chunks.
+DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA chunks.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}